Holifield, Lamar Cardinals to host White and the New Orleans Privateers - WTOP News

 Beaumont, Texas; Monday, 8 p.m.
 EST

-The Cardinals are 5-2 on their home court.
-Lamar has a 1-1 record in games decided by 3 points or fewer.
+The Cardinals are 5-2 in home games.
+Lamar ranks third in the Southland with 11.0 offensive rebounds per game led by Adam Hamilton averaging 2.4.

-The Privateers are 0-5 in Southland play.
-New Orleans allows 86.4 points to opponents while being outscored by 19.5 points per game.
+The Privateers are 0-5 against Southland opponents.
+New Orleans is 0-1 in games decided by 3 points or fewer.

-Lamar averages 73.7 points per game, 12.7 fewer points than the 86.4 New Orleans gives up.
-New Orleans averages 6.0 made 3-pointers per game this season, 0.6 fewer makes per game than Lamar allows.
+Lamar’s average of 6.6 made 3-pointers per game is 3.5 fewer made shots on average than the 10.1 per game New Orleans gives up.
+New Orleans averages 66.9 points per game, 0.5 fewer than the 67.4 Lamar allows.

-The Cardinals and Privateers square off Monday for the first time in conference play this season.
+The Cardinals and Privateers meet Monday for the first time in conference play this season.

-James White is scoring 19.4 points per game with 7.1 rebounds and 1.8 assists for the Privateers.
+James White is shooting 41.6% and averaging 19.4 points for the Privateers.

 LAST 10 GAMES: Cardinals: 8-2, averaging 71.7 points, 34.3 rebounds, 17.5 assists, 8.3 steals and 5.3 blocks per game while shooting 45.8% from the field.
 Their opponents have averaged 63.4 points per game.